Aktau International Airport

-Aktau International Airport (Halyqaralyq Aqtau Äuejaiy), formerly Shevchenko-Central, is an international airport in Mangystau Region, Kazakhstan.
+Aktau International Airport (Халықаралық Ақтау әуежайы), formerly Shevchenko-Central, is an international airport in Mangystau Region, Kazakhstan.
 It is the primary international airport serving the city of Aktau on the Caspian Sea.
 The airport is the eighth-busiest international air passenger gateway into Central Asia, the 50th-busiest airport in the post-Soviet states, and the fourth-busiest airport in Kazakhstan.

 Aktau International Airport is located 21 km northwest of Aktau.
 The airport features one passenger terminal and one runway.
 It serves as a focus city for SCAT Airlines.
 The airport is served year-round by Aeroflot, Air Astana, SCAT Airlines, Qazaq Air and on a seasonal basis by Belavia and Sunday Airlines.

 The airport opened in 1983 as Shevchenko-Central and was commonly known as Shevchenko Airport (the airport's current IATA code, SCO, is derived from the city's previous name, Shevchenko).

 Overview

 In November 1996 the joint stock company Aqtau International Airport was established.
 The development of the oil industry in the Caspian region required an increase in freight volumes and a rapid delivery of necessary equipment for the oil industry.
 This, in turn, led to the need for reconstruction of the airfield and an increase in passenger capacity at the terminal.
 With 1 million passengers passing through in 2018, the airport was the third busiest in Kazakhstan, after Almaty Airport and Astana Airport, and was the 50th-busiest airport in the Post-Soviet states.